 HOW ACCURATE IS THE MOVIE?

 "'Thirteen Days' recreates for this generation of Americans much of the reality of the most dangerous moment in human history.
 It recalls vividly a confrontation in which nuclear war was really possible, reminding us of an enduring truth about the nuclear age.
 It invites viewers 'into the room' as a president and his advisors struggle with a seemingly intractable problem that offers no good options.
 It allows the audience to experience vicariously the irreducible uncertainties, frustrating foul-ups, and paralyzing fear of failure in deciding about actions that could trigger reactions that killed 100 million fellow citizens . . . ."
-(Source: Thirteen Days and History by Graham T. Allison; Mr. Allison is a noted scholar with expertise in the Cuban Missile Crisis.)
+(Source: Thirteen Days Analyses Belsen Center for Science and International Affairs, comment by Graham T. Allison; Mr. Allison is a noted scholar with expertise in the Cuban Missile Crisis.)

 That being said, the film leaves the viewer with several important misimpressions.
 The important corrections, and some minor ones, are set out below:

 - According to the film, the Kennedy Administration was required to risk nuclear war in order to recreate the pre-existing balance of nuclear power.
 The truth is quite different.
-While, at the time of the crisis, the Russians were far behind the U.S. in nuclear capability, the 40 operational ICBMs located in Russia would have caused unacceptable casualties in the U.S. and the Russian IRBMs could decimate Europe (something that would be intolerable to the U.S.).
-As shown by his statements quoted above, this was President Kennedy's position.
+While, at the time of the crisis, the Russians were far behind the U.S. in nuclear capability, the 40 operational ICBMs located in Russia would have caused unacceptable casualties in the U.S. and the Russian IRBMs could have decimated Europe, something that would be intolerable to the U.S. As shown by his statements quoted above, this was President Kennedy's position.
 Secretary of Defense McNamara agreed with him, although many of the Joint Chiefs did not.
-The Kennedy Tapes (October 16, P.M.) p.
-61 & 62
+(Source: The Kennedy Tapes (October 16, P.M.) p.
+61 & 62.)